raphael3213/local-passport-login/README.md

 Welcome to Login REST API
 ===================================

-The password stored is encrypted using the bcrypt module and stored in mongodb(mlabs) using mongoose.
+The password stored is encrypted using the bcrypt module and stored in mongodb(mlabs) using mongoose with additional security implemented using helmetjs